Is Cement and Concrete the Same Thing?

 Introduction

-Cement and concrete are foundational materials in the construction industry, yet many people struggle to distinguish between the two.
-Understanding their differences is crucial for anyone involved in building projects, as it impacts everything from material selection to environmental considerations.
+Cement and concrete are essential materials in construction, but many people find it hard to tell them apart.
+Knowing the differences is important for anyone involved in building projects.
+It affects everything from choosing the right materials to considering environmental impacts.

 What are the Main Differences Between Cement and Concrete?